harutaristakesyan/twy-functions/docs/loads-api.md

 - `customer` is a free-form text field captured exactly as provided in the request.
+- `carrier` is optional.
+Omit it when no carrier has been identified; when you do include it, the value must be non-empty text.
 - `files` accepts objects that include both an `id` and `fileName`.
 When the referenced file does not exist yet, the API will create a record in the `file` table before linking it to the load.
 Behind the scenes the API writes